EKK-Ingarden/LandsatWebTracker/README.md

 ### Simplified Data Access

 - Skip the complex process of searching and applying for Landsat data.
-- Download curated datasets tailored to your selected conditions.
+- Explore curated datasets tailored to your selected conditions.

 ### Report Generation